-In order to graduate, students must meet all requirements of program courses and hours.
-To receive a degree or diploma from a program of instruction or a technical certificate of credit, the student must have a graduation grade point average of 2.00.
+To receive a degree, diploma, or a technical certificate of credit, the student must have a graduation grade point average of 2.00.
 The graduation grade point average is calculated only on those courses required for graduation.
 When a course is taken more than once, the final grade will be used in calculating the grade point average for graduation.

-A student must acquire a high school diploma or GED prior to graduating from his/her chosen program.\ An official copy of the his/her high school transcript showing a date of graduation with a diploma or an official copy of his/her GED test scores showing a passing score must be on file before a student may receive his/her diploma from Swainsboro Technical College.
+A student must have earned a high school diploma or GED prior to graduating from his/her chosen program.
+An official copy of his/her high school transcript showing a date of graduation with a diploma or an official copy of his/her GED test scores showing a passing score must be on file before a student may receive his/her diploma from Swainsboro Technical College.

-\ Some technical certificates of credit may not require GED or high school diploma to complete the program.
+Some technical certificates of credit may not require GED or high school diploma to complete the program.
 All diploma and degree programs do require a GED or high school diploma prior to graduation.